 - No 2FA is required.
 The user is advised to backup the wallet's keys for more security.

-If you don’t demand too much from your wallet, Exodus is a good option to consider.
+Exodus is a good option to consider for anyone looking for a multi-coin, multi-functional wallet.
 As with most hot wallets, small amounts are relatively safe but nothing large to prevent unexpected disappointments.

-Slightly less well-known than the other two but by no means a laggard is Math Wallet.
-A multi-platform wallet (mobile, desktop, browser extension, hardware integration with Ledger) with cross-chain support for more than 86 blockchains, it also has:
+Slightly less well-known than the others but by no means a laggard is Math Wallet.
+A multi-platform wallet (mobile, desktop, browser extension, hardware integration with Ledger and WOOKONG Bio) with cross-chain support for more than 50 blockchains, it also has:

 - Math DApp - a DApp store that allows users to interact with the services built on the major chains through the wallet.